 The B1 would also be a perfect solution for a college student who needs piano compact enough to fit into a dorm room.

-Moreover, the B1 just like any digital piano will allow you plug in headphones and practice in silence without disturbing others.
+Moreover, the B1 just like any digital piano will allow you plug in your headphones and practice in silence without disturbing others around you.

 The front panel of the piano is very simple.
 There are 4 buttons and a master volume knob.
 To access all the sound and functions of the B1, you’ll need to press a certain “Key + Button” combination.

 The piano isn’t equipped with a display, which would show you current settings and facilitate navigating the instrument.